CS171/Homework_instructions/week-08/lab/week-08_lab.md

        with less complex data.

     These are the steps to complete the task:
-    - start by creating a legend group. translate it to wherever you want it to be.
+    - start by creating a legend group and translate it to wherever you want it to be.

     ```javascript
     vis.legend = vis.svg.append("g")